HackmaniaGX/itag-dataset-gathering/README.md

 ## Introduction

-This project aims to analyze healthcare claims data to identify potential Fraud, Waste, and Abuse (FWA) patterns.
+This project analyses healthcare claims data to identify potential Fraud patterns.
 Using synthetic datasets generated via Synthea, we perform exploratory data analysis, feature engineering, anomaly detection, and visualization to uncover suspicious behaviors from patient, provider, and claims perspectives.

 ### About Healthcare Fraud, Waste, and Abuse (FWA)
 Fraud, Waste, and Abuse (FWA) in healthcare represent significant challenges worldwide, leading to billions of euros in unnecessary costs annually.
 Specifically, in Ireland and across the European Union, healthcare systems are under increasing pressure to optimize resources while maintaining high standards of care.